 In today’s interview I get to speak with US board-certified orthopaedic spinal surgeon and a thriving type 1 diabetic, Dr Carrie Diulus, about how she uses the vegan ketogenic diet, along with specialised insulin strategies, to manage her diabetes and feel better overall.

-Carrie is very passionate about using a multifaceted approach which takes into consideration a numerous factors effecting health, to achieve amazing results, both in her own life, and with her patients.
+Carrie is very passionate about using a multifaceted approach which takes into consideration a numerous factors affecting health, to achieve amazing results, both in her own life, and with her patients.

 In today’s interview we get a chance to talk about traditional approaches to type 1 diabetes, why she chose to go vegan keto and how she made the low carb diet work for her.